torvalds/linux/Documentation/admin-guide/mono.rst

-Mono(tm) Binary Kernel Support for Linux
+Mono(tm) Binary Kernel Support for GNU/Linux
 -----------------------------------------

-To configure Linux to automatically execute Mono-based .NET binaries (in the form of .exe files) without the need to use the mono CLR wrapper, you can use the BINFMT_MISC kernel support.
+To configure GNU/Linux to automatically execute Mono-based .NET binaries (in the form of .exe files) without the need to use the mono CLR wrapper, you can use the BINFMT_MISC kernel support.